tlux1974/people/README.md

 IFAE personal pages are build with [Lektor](https://www.getlektor.com/) & [Bootstrap 4](http://getbootstrap.com/)

-This repository contains the files that lektor renders into the HTML files that are hosted in a PIC server.
+This repository contains the files that Lektor renders into the HTML files that are hosted in a PIC server.

 Each personal page master files are under a folder in the [content folder](https://github.com/IFAE/people/tree/master/content).
 The folder is named with name initial + surname of the person.